-5) Worship is an active verb and it’s directed Heavenward.
+5) Worship is a verb.
+It’s directed Heavenward.

-The 16th chapter of I Chronicles contains David’s song of thanksgiving on the return of the Ark of the Covenant to Israel.
+In I Chronicles 16 you find David’s song of thanksgiving on the return of the Ark of the Covenant to Israel.
 Notice the active verbs that he associates with worship of God …

 Verse 8: Give thanks.
 Proclaim His deeds.